deepdoctection/deepdoctection/README.md

 1. Use an **off the shelf analyzer** for restructuring your **PDF** or **scanned documents**:

-   - layout recognition with deep neural networks (Mask-RCNN and more)
+   - layout recognition with deep neural networks (Mask-RCNN and more) trained on large public datasets
    - table extraction with full table semantics (rows, columns, multi line cell spans), again with DNN
    - OCR and word assignment to detected layouts components
    - reading order

+   Off the shelf actually means off the shelf.
+The results will look okay, but outputs useful for downstream tasks will only come when the models are adapted to actual use case documents.
+Therefore:

 2. **Fine-tune pre-trained DNN** on your own labeled dataset.
 Use generally acknowledged metrics for evaluating training improvements.